wfcommons/WfCommons/docs/source/parsing_logs.rst

 campus clusters, the Open Science Grid, NSF XSEDE machines, NCSA Blue Waters, and Amazon Web Services.
 Makeflow logs provide time-stamped event instances from these executions.
-The following example shows the analysis of Makeflow execution logs, stored in a local folder (execution dir), for a workflow execution using the :class:`~wfcommons.wfinstances.logs.makeflow.MakeflowLogsParser` class: ::
+The following example shows the analysis of Makeflow execution logs, stored in a local folder (:code:`execution_dir`), for a workflow execution using the :class:`~wfcommons.wfinstances.logs.makeflow.MakeflowLogsParser` class: ::

     from wfcommons.wfinstances import MakeflowLogsParser